gab-palmeri/TagBot/README.md

 - /create: _create a new grouptag_
 - /delete: _delete a grouptag_
 - /rename: _rename a grouptag_
-- /addusers: _add multiple users to a grouptag_
-- /remusers: _remove multiple users from a grouptag_
 - /join: _join a grouptag_
 - /leave: _leave a grouptag_
 - /list: _list all grouptags_